Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Cross-Section Formulae

 If neutrinos are Dirac fermions, and assuming that there is the same amount of target neutrinos and antineutrinos, the total inclusive cross-section for initial mass eigenstate $i$ and final mass eigenstate $j$ is given by

-The first sum is the cross-section with two neutrinos in the final state, and the last term is the cross-section for double scalar production, present only if $s > 4 M_\phi^2$.
+The first sum is the cross-section with two neutrinos in the final state, and the last term is the cross-section for double-scalar production, present only if $s > 4 M_\phi^2$.

-For double neutrino production, we can classify the differential cross-section in terms of the visibility of the final state.
+For double-neutrino production, we can classify the differential cross-section in terms of the visibility of the final state.
 Here, visible means that neutrinos must be left-handed and antineutrinos right-handed.
 We show the results in \cref{tab:dsigma}.